ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

     The datetime of the first answer saved in a survey ``submitted_at``
-    The datetime of submission by the respondent ``ru_ref``
+    The datetime of submission by the respondent ``case_type``
-    The reporting unit reference responsible for the response id (e.g. UPRN) ``user_id``
-    The id assigned by the respondent management system (hardcoded by RH as "1234567890", other channels to provide a staff member's identifier)
-  ``case_type``
     The type of case (e.g. HH | HI | CE | CI for census) ``region_code``